-The two drugs researchers tried in the current study have been shown to inhibit metabolic pathways before, but the combination seems to be the key to success.
+The two drugs researchers tried in the 2015 study have been shown to inhibit metabolic pathways before, but the combination seems to be the key to success.

 “The most surprising result from this study was that the combination of the two metabolic inhibitors was necessary to reverse disease, when it could have been predicted based on models published by others that either one alone would work,” said study co-author Laurence Morel, Ph.D., director of experimental pathology and a professor of pathology, immunology, and laboratory medicine in the University of Florida College of Medicine, in an email to Healthline.

-Researchers from the University of Florida decided to look at glycolysis — the conversion of glucose into energy — and mitochondrial metabolism — energy production in the cell — as they relate to T cell metabolism.
+Researchers from the University of Florida decided to look at glycolysis, which is the conversion of glucose into energy, and mitochondrial metabolism, which is the energy production in the cell, as they relate to T cell metabolism.

 To attack lupus, the researchers decided to use two drugs that block glycolysis and mitochondrial metabolism.
 The drugs are 2DG (under development) and metformin (FDA-approved).

-In doing so, the researchers effectively reversed lupus in mice.
+In doing so, the researchers effectively reversed the effects of lupus in mice.
 They also showed that T cells from human lupus patients with enhanced glycolysis and mitochondrial metabolism saw slower cellular metabolism when they were exposed to metformin.

 The two drugs did not affect T cells in healthy mice.
 The drugs can also be used safely and at a modest cost, the scientists say.

-Researchers said it appears that by using low doses of metabolic inhibitors in the hyper-activated immune cells of lupus mice, cellular metabolism normalizes.
+Researchers said it appears that by using low doses of metabolic inhibitors in the hyperactivated immune cells of mice with lupus, cellular metabolism normalizes.
 The two drugs lower cellular metabolic activity without blocking it entirely.